AAS Travel Support for NRAO/GBO Summer Students: Jan 2025 at National Harbor, MD

 Acknowledgments Must Go on the Poster (or Talk)

 Students from Charlottesville or Socorro should include the statement: "The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.".
 Students from Green Bank should have: "The Green Bank Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc." Most posters put this statement in the bottom margin or in an acknowledgments box.
 Additionally, you should put the NSF and AUI logos, and either the NRAO or GBO logos on the presentation.
 You should also acknowledge the specific program that funded you, for example "This project was funded by the NSF through the REU program at NRAO."
 Or, "This project was completed as part of the NAC program at NRAO."
-Or, "This project was completed as part of the summer internship program at NRAO."
+Or, "This project was completed as part of the PING program at GBO."
 Contact Jim Braatz if you are not sure which program funded your summer position.

 Poster Expectations